 Step 4 – Grouping roles into circles

-Now that you’ve mapped all roles, it’s time to add structure.
-Grouping roles help gather those who frequently work together.
-When considering how to group roles, here are some ideas: you can group roles into themes or topics (for example), product category, geographical areas...
+Now that you’ve mapped the roles, it’s time to add structure.
+Grouping roles helps to gather those who frequently work together.
+When considering how to group roles, here are some ideas: you can group roles into themes or topics, product category, geographical areas.

-No matter how you cluster your roles into groups in this first design, you can always reorganise in the future to better optimise collaboration and to match the ever-changing reality of how you really work together.
+No matter how you cluster your roles into groups in this first design, you can always re-organize them in the future to better optimise collaboration and match the ever-changing reality of how you really work together.

-The process of creating your org chart is closely connected to who you involve.
+The process of creating your org chart is closely connected to whom you involve.

 Who should do all the mapping work?
-What options exist for who participates in drafting your map?
+What options exist for people who participate in drafting your map?
 We have observed a wide range of methods.

 What if some users do not require full access to the tool?
-Check out the different user types (Admins, Member, Inactive) and choose the right one depending on your needs.
+Check out the different types of members (Admin, User, Inactive) and choose the right status depending on your needs.

 If you need to import a list of users?
 Contact us at [email protected]

-Each person in your organisation can hold multiple roles.
+Each person in your organization can hold multiple roles.
 Roles can also have multiple role holders.
 As Admin, you can simply assign roles to users.

-After assigning people to roles, be sure to ask everyone to verify that their roles comprehensively represents their ongoing work and that they know how to search for specific roles or accountabilities.
+After assigning people to roles, be sure to ask everyone to verify that their roles comprehensively represent their ongoing work and that they know how to search for specific roles or accountabilities.

-Transparency and self-management do come with a set of rule.
-Go check your admin panel and set up some important settings on how your organization structures.
+Transparency and self-management do come with a set of rules.
+Go check your admin panel and set up some important settings on how your organization is structured.

-Pro tip: Roles and Circles can have custom fields (skills, compensation tiers...).
-This infos come up using the search You can use them to help people easily find what they're looking for in your organization.
+⭐ Pro tip: Roles and Circles can have custom fields (skills, compensation tiers).
+This info comes up using the Search.
+You can use them to help people easily find what they're looking for in your organization.